[[caption-width-right:250:Feeling nostalgic yet?]]

 * GreenEyedMonster: All the toys are afraid that the shiny new Christmas toys will replace them in the hearts of their human owners.

-* HappyHolidaysDress: The Barbie wears a grand dress until she decides to get changed for the rescue mission.
+* HappyHolidaysDress: The Barbie (or BrandX equivalent) wears a grand dress with a [[PrettyInMink a white fur cape and hat]].
+She later decides to get changed for the rescue mission.
 Alas, by the time she's dressed for action, it's Christmas morning and the lost toys are safely home.

 * ItsAllAboutMe: Rugby